anabzovii/study-dream/README.md

 ## Running and Testing App

+docker-compose docker-compose.yml up --build  This command run docker-compose.yml file that dockerize gateway, service-discovery and my 2 microcervices with their DB.
+Run docker-compose docker-compose.yml up --build  This command run docker-compose.yml file that dockerize gateway, service-discovery and my 2 microcervices with their DB.

 I. First of all we will run status endpoints to confirm that app is working

 II.
 After that we will create our first element, in our case a video.